-The sanctuary is being built in cooperation with Arosa tourism in the heart of the Grisons mountains, and led by Foundation Arosa Bears.
+The sanctuary was built in cooperation with Arosa Tourism in the heart of the Grisons mountains and is run by the Arosa Bear Foundation.

 In July 2018, a former Serbian circus bear named Napa, moved in as the first inhabitant.
 Half a year later, in January 2019, the two former Albanian restaurant bears Meimo and Amelia came to Arosa.

-Over the past several years, FOUR PAWS has rescued over 90 bears and provided care and lifetime homes for them at our sanctuaries located in Bulgaria, Germany, Kosovo, Austria, and the Ukraine.
+Over the past several years, FOUR PAWS has rescued over 100 bears and provided care and lifetime homes for them at our sanctuaries located in Austria, Bulgaria, Germany, Kosovo, the Ukraine, and Vietnam.

 Arosa Bear Sanctuary will operate according to the same principles:

 - A species- appropriate enclosure and access to veterinary treatment

 Arosa Bear Sanctuary connects animal welfare and touristic development, creating a "win-win" situation for both sides.